PolymerLabs-dev/rope-js/README.md

 npm install @polymer-co/rope
 ```

-Rope JS extends the inbuilt JavaScript string type with additional helper functions.
+Rope JS extends the inbuilt JavaScript string type with additional helper methods.
 It's focus is to be simple and to not require wrapper classes - all you need to do is `require` it, and start using!

-It includes super useful helper classes, from inserting strings, capitalizing, sampling, and more!
-It also includes case conversion (ie, camel case to pascal), allowing you to convert from all the well-known casings to any other.
+It includes super useful helper methods; from inserting strings, capitalizing, random sampling, and more!
+Rope JS also provides utilities for case conversion (ie, camel case to pascal), allowing you to convert from all the well-known casings to any other.
 Case conversions include:

 | Case | Example | Lossy? |
 | - | - | - |